United States Secret Service: Dual objective

 Protection of the nation's highest elected leaders and other government officials is one of the primary missions of the Secret Service.
-After the 1901 assassination of President William McKinley, Congress also directed the Secret Service to protect the president of the United States.
+After the 1901 assassination of President William McKinley, Congress directed the Secret Service to protect the president of the United States.
 The Secret Service investigates thousands of incidents each year of individuals threatening the president of the United States.

 The Secret Service is authorized by 18 U.S.C. § 3056(a) to protect: